syntaxwhisper/music-library-guide/README.md

 ReplayGain is often misunderstood.

-It does not:

-* re-encode audio
-* compress dynamic range
-* change audio quality
-* modify waveforms
-* permanently increase or decrease volume
-* rewrite the audio stream

-ReplayGain only stores instructions for compatible players.
+It does not re-encode audio, modify waveforms, or permanently alter volume levels.
+It stores playback instructions, nothing more.

-Because of this, it can safely be applied multiple times without degrading audio quality.
+Because of this, it can safely be applied multiple times without any effect on audio quality, and the tags can be removed at any time to restore the original behaviour.

 ## ReplayGain vs Destructive Normalization